 The following slides were sent to us from a reliable source who works within public accounting in a capacity that does not involve actual accounting.
-Call that talent acquisition if you'd like, all we know is that our source sat in on an actual seminar about recruiting talent that included these actual slides.
-I don't really know where to start with this so let's get right to the slides.
-Excuse the crazy format, I didn't have much to work with here.
+Call that talent acquisition if you’d like, all we know is that our source sat in on an actual seminar about recruiting talent that included these actual slides.
+I don’t really know where to start with this so let’s start at the bottom.
+Excuse the potato quality images, I didn’t have much to work with here.

-Alright so these aren't that bad (random "FaceBook" capitalization aside).
-Not sure if I'm down with the idea of incessantly texting high schoolers to get them to join your firm but I don't think that was necessarily the point here.
+Alright so these aren’t that bad (random “FaceBook” capitalization aside).
+Not sure if I’m down with the idea of incessantly texting high schoolers to get them to join your firm but I don’t think that was necessarily the point here.
 I hope.
-"Roar at the young ones" is a little creepy but we kind of get the point… I guess.
-Let's move on.
+“Roar at the young ones” is a little creepy but we kind of get what they meant by that… I guess.
+Let’s move on.

 OK, NOW we have a problem here.
 Treat ’em like pampered pets?!
 Is this for real or did someone switch the slides?
 Can you imagine how postal this little unsuspecting recruit will go once he arrives to work on his first day after months of getting his spoiled little butt kissed by recruiters?
 So what, the firm should give this kid a candy bar as a treat on his first day as their little way of saying “thanks for signing on, we’re about to make your life miserable for the next two years if you can hang so here is a Milky Way”?
 Way to set up unrealistic expectations.
 But wait, folks, it gets worse.